 a.
 General Tax Rate

 The first category tax rate is 27%.
-For SMEs under the Pro-Pyme regime the first category tax rate is set at 25% (for a discussion of the Pro-Pyme regime, see 4.c.(1), above).
+For SMEs under the Pro-Pyme regime the first category tax rate is set at 25% (for a discussion of the Pro-Pyme regime, see V.B.4.c.(1), above).

 The first category tax generally constitutes a tax credit against the surtax and the additional tax.